jedisct1/turbocrypt/README.md

 - Adjust threads for directories: Use `--threads` based on your CPU core count and disk features
 - Larger buffers for huge files: Try `--buffer-size 16777216` (16MB) for very large files
-- Exclude patterns: Excluding files is faster than encrypting and deleting them later
+- Exclude unnecessary files: Using exclude patterns is faster than encrypting files and deleting them later

 ## Troubleshooting